 A portion of certain employees' compensation is paid in the form of a forgivable loan.
-These forgivable loans provide for a cash payment up-front to employees, with the amount due back to Cowen Services Company, LLC ("CSC"), an affiliate, forgiven over a vesting period.
+These forgivable loans provide for a cash payment up-front to employees, with the amount due back to Cowen Services Company, LLC ("CSC"), an affiliate, forgiven over a vesting period of generally one to three years.
 An employee that voluntarily ceases employment, or is terminated with cause, is generally required to pay back any unvested forgivable loans granted to them.
-The vesting period on forgivable loans is generally one to three years.